TheRenegadeCoder/sample-programs-website/docs/projects/baklava/lisp/index.md

 {% endraw %}

-[Baklava](https://sampleprograms.io/projects/baklava) in [Lisp](https://sampleprograms.io/languages/lisp) was written by:
+Baklava in [Lisp](https://sampleprograms.io/languages/lisp) was written by:

 - Parker Johansen
 - Stuart Irwin

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 09 2020 11:45:55.
-The solution was first committed on Nov 09 2019 13:11:46.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution